TMJ Pain and Disorders

 - Posture and unaccustomed use

 - Degenerative diseases as osteoarthritis

-A detailed examination is required to find the affected structures and identifying predisposing, initiating and perpetuating factors.
+A detailed examination is required to find the affected structures and to identify predisposing, initiating and perpetuating factors.
 It is important to related pain and dysfunction to muscle, joint or both.
-An accurate diagnosis is key to management.
+Accurate diagnosis is the key to management.

 TMD therapy encompasses: